ktr0731/salias/README.md

 ```

 ## How It Works
-When initialization, `salias` registers the command as salias's alias (in fish: abbr).
+When initialization, `salias` registers the command as salias's alias.
 ``` sh
 # [go]
 # b = "build"